vaikan/paperwork/README.md

 - `8082`: [`service-notes`](https://github.com/paperwork/service-notes)
 - `8083`: [`service-storages`](https://github.com/paperwork/service-storages)

+Check [this video (38MB)](https://d.pr/v/AN2r8D) in order to see how easy it is to get your local development up and running with `make local-run-develop`.

 ### Tasks/Issues

 As for now, all tasks/issues are being [collected inside this repository](https://github.com/paperwork/paperwork/issues), just to keep it simple.
 On a long term, tasks/issues will be transferred into the related service's repository, in order to be able to reference them through git commits.